Septimis/ULTIMATE-rock-paper-scissors/README.md

 1. Each round, the player and computer will chose either Rock, Paper, or Scissors.
 The first to 5 points wins the game.
 1. Each game will reward you with points **if** you win.
-    - You will recieve `5 * how many points you won the game by`
+    - You will recieve `5 * the number of points you won by`
+        - For example, if you win 5 to 4, you won by a margin of 1, so your points would be `5 * 1`.
+If you win 5 to 0, you won by a margin of 5, so your points would be `5 * 5`.
 1. You may use points to buy upgrades for your rock, paper, or scissors and gain the upper hand.
 Asthetic upgrades and other rewards can also be earned.
 #### Upgrades & Items
 -   ROCK